 You’ve made your shopping list and checked it twice.
 You’re ready to hunt down all the best deals.
-If you’re looking for a way to make your holiday shopping even easier, consider opening a SoFi Money cash management account.
+If you’re looking for a way to make your holiday shopping even easier, consider opening a SoFi Checking and Savings account.

 Plus, when your money arrives at our partner banks it is FDIC insured.

-There are no account fees (subject to change) and you can open a SoFi Money cash management account in less than a minute.
-With SoFi Money you can track your spending and savings to ensure you are staying within your holiday shopping budget.
+There are no account fees (subject to change) and you can open a SoFi Checking and Savings account in less than a minute.
+With SoFi Checking and Savings, you can track your spending and savings to ensure you are staying within your holiday shopping budget.

 Ready to elevate your savings?
-Open a cash management account with SoFi Money today.
+Open a checking and savings account with SoFi today.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.